SoCTAssist Developer Guide

 NFR-U4: Consistency

-• Command syntax must be consistent across all features using the same prefix style (i/, n/, e/, t/, s/, w/, a/)
+• Command syntax must be consistent across all features using the same prefix style (i/, n/, e/, t/, status/, w/, a/).

-• All command names follow verb-noun format: add_student, mark_attendance, delete_student
+• All command names follow verb-noun format: add_student, mark_attendance, delete.

 NFR-U5: Visual Design